The first Apple AirTag accessories are here, and the prices range from $13 to $449 (really)

-Apple's latest accessory, a tracking device called AirTag, a Tile competitor that allows you to track down objects like wallets, bags and keys using Apple's Find My app.
-A single AirTag costs $29 while you can get a 4 pack for $99.
-Alas, it doesn't come with any sort of holder -- you just get a naked disc -- so that means that depending on your use case, you'll need an accessory for what is also, essentially, an accessory.
+Apple's latest accessory, a tracking device called the AirTag, a Tile competitor that allows you to track down objects like wallets, bags and keys using Apple's Find My app.
+A single AirTag costs $29 (£29, AU$45), while you can get a four pack for $99 (£99, AU$149).
+Alas, it doesn't come with any sort of holder -- you just get a naked disc -- so that means, depending on your use case, you'll need an accessory for what is also, essentially, an accessory.
 (Apple products tend to spur their own cottage industries for add-ons, even if they are accessories to begin with -- AirPods are a good example.)

 Are AirTags for you?
-Check out the early take on the AirTags from CNET's own Patrick Holland if you want a deeper dive.
+Check out the hands-on first take on the AirTags from CNET's own Patrick Holland if you want a deeper dive.
 But if you already plan on preordering, read on for an overview of the first available accessories.
-(Expect these to be available between the April 23 preorder date for AirTags, and when it hits stores on April 30.)
-Note that I haven't tried these yet, but have tested other accessories from these companies, so we feel comfortable recommending them.
+Expect these to be available between the April 23 preorder date and when AirTags hit stores on April 30.
+Note that we haven't tried these yet, but have tested other accessories from these companies, so we feel comfortable recommending them.
 (We will be testing all of them in the near future.)

 Belkin's Secure Holder for AirTags comes in key-ring or strap versions in four color options.
 There's nothing terribly fancy about them, but at $13, they both cost less than Apple-branded options shown below.

-I like the design of Nomad's leather keychain for AirTag better than Apple's, which leaves the AirTag partially exposed.
-This AirTag keychain hides it and looks more like a standard keychain.
+I like the design of Nomad's leather AirTag key chain better than Apple's, which leaves the AirTag partially exposed.
+This AirTag key chain hides it and looks more like a standard key chain.
 It's designed to "weather" over time, getting slightly darker (particularly the brown version).
 It's available in brown or black.
 It lists for $40 but Nomad is selling it for $30 if you preorder it.

 Spigen, known for its value iPhone cases, has its AirTag Case Rugged Armor ($25).
-It's not quite as cheap as we hoped it would be but maybe will come down in price a bit in time.
-It does have a rugged design with a nice carabiner and carbon fiber elements.
+It's not quite as cheap as we hoped it would be, but maybe it will come down in price in time.
+It does have a rugged design with a nice carabiner and carbon-fiber elements.

-The Apple-branded leather key ring costs $35 and comes in 3 color options (black, saddle brown and red).
+The Apple-branded leather key ring costs $35 and comes in three colors: black, saddle brown and red.

 Apple's Loop, made for attaching your AirTag to a bag, costs as much as an AirTag.
 But it's Apple's official loop option and this polyurethane option is cheaper than the leather $39 Leather Loop.
 (That doesn't make it a good deal, but I'm just pointing it out.)
-It's available in 4 different color options.
+It's available in four different colors.

-The AirTag Hermès Key Ring costs $349 and does include "an exclusive AirTag Hermès etched with the iconic Clou de Selle signature" (pricing it at $349 instead of $350 doesn't make it seem any cheaper).
-Have a feeling I'll be seeing someone selling a knock-off of this keychain on a New York City street corner for $10, but the real mccoy is made of heritage Barénia leather or smooth Swift leather with contrasted saddle stitching.
+The AirTag Hermès Key Ring costs $349 and does include "an exclusive AirTag Hermès etched with the iconic Clou de Selle signature."
+(Pricing it at $349 instead of $350 doesn't make it seem any cheaper.)
+I have a feeling I'll soon be seeing someone selling a knock-off of this key chain on a New York City street corner for $10, but the real McCoy is made of heritage Barénia leather or smooth Swift leather with contrasted saddle stitching.

 You can also get an AirTag Hermès Bag Charm (it's a fancy loop) for $50 less ($299) or the Hermès AirTag Luggage Tag for $100 more ($449).
 Currently, Apple isn't offering a bundle price for all three, which would be cool.